Church Leaders Rally LA Crowd in Protest of Police Violence

 Garcetti did not march with the faith leaders, but a caravan of National Guard personnel passed by the rally.

-Harris Wilson, a mechanic by trade from Lynwood, said Garcetti may have been welcomed by the pastors by not by him.
+Harris Wilson, a mechanic by trade from Lynwood, said Garcetti may have been welcomed by the pastors but not by him.

 “He’s a coward.
 Why come out here?
 Maybe I’m not a good churchgoer, because he allows the police to do,” Wilson said pointing to Garcetti.